TIPM Test/Bypass Cable (Mini-Blade Fuses)

-NEW INFO: Cold Weather Starting Issues
+NEW INFO: New Bypass Mode Connection To Resolve Cold Weather Starting Issues

 - Checks fuel pump functionality.
 Service departments may claim that you have a bad fuel pump when the TIPM is really the problem.
 This testing/bypass cable will often narrow down your problem to the TIPM fuel pump relay.
 With the vehicle turned off, our device permits the fuel pump to be powered on (with green LED feedback when using the Standard Cable) and you'll be able to hear it pumping.

 - (Standard Cable Only) Checks the TIPM-mounted fuel pump relay for proper functionality with feedback provided via a Light Emitting Diode (LED).
-This is effective if your vehicle fails to start due to a defective fuel pump relay or the battery drains due to a fuel pump relay that is stuck in the closed position.
+This is effective if your vehicle fails to start due to a faulty fuel pump relay or the battery drains due to a fuel pump relay that is stuck in the on position.
 Green LED feedback can be used as evidence for dealer warranty claims against a defective fuel pump relay.

 - Can be used to drain the fuel tank by powering the fuel pump while the vehicle is turned off.
 This capability is useful if improper fuel was dispensed into the tank or fuel tank modifications are needed.